 Cost is one of the first factors that people consider when adding on an extended warranty.
 Unfortunately, they often only consider the purchase price of the plan.
 It’s important to also consider additional costs like deductibles and shipping for repairs.

 Consider this: Upsie laptop warranty plans are based on the initial cost of your laptop.
 More expensive computers have slightly more costly warranty plans.
-The costs typically range between $41 and $321 and differ whether you choose a two or three year warranty.
+The costs typically range between only $41 and $321 and differ whether you choose a two-year or three-year warranty.
 After the initial plan purchase, you only ever pay a $25 deductible — no matter how much the repair or replacement might cost.
 You also never pay to ship the item for repair.
 Upsie provides a prepaid two-day shipping label.

 Compare the cost of some popular warranty plans below.

-- AppleCare for a new 16-inch MacBook Pro can cost you $399 for the plan.
-Then, you’ll pay between $99 and $299 in deductible costs for repairs, depending on what they might be, and have limited claims per year.
-With Upsie, a three-year warranty costs $385.99 with a $25 deductible, and customers get unlimited repairs up to the purchase price and access to the Genius Bar.
+For a new 16-inch MacBook Pro, AppleCare can cost around $399 for the plan.
+Then, you’ll pay between $99 and $299 in deductible costs for repairs, depending on what they might be.
+Worst of all, AppleCare has limited claims per year.
+In contrast, with Upsie, a three-year warranty for the same device costs $385.99 with a $25 deductible, and customers get unlimited repairs up to the purchase price and access to the Genius Bar.

 What Is Covered Under the Laptop Protection Plan?